 Getting over being played and used takes courage, effort, patience, time, and a lot of self-reflection.

 If you’ve got played by a guy, and you’re wondering how to get past the things you’ve been through, how to get over the fact that you’ve been played by a guy, then you need to start with 4 fundamental steps towards your recovery.

-Here, 4 steps to get over being played and get over someone who played you.
+Here, are 4 steps to get over being played and get over someone who played you.

 1. Don’t seek revenge – accept what happened and let go.
-It’s difficult not to feel anger and pain towards what he did to you, and that’s understandable.
+It’s difficult not to feel anger and pain toward what he did to you, and that’s understandable.